 As it is critical that telling stories remains quick, easy and accessible to everyone, and with processes and safeguards in place, Patient Opinion will, in good faith, publish most stories.

-Posted by Rebecca Somerville, Client Liaison Officer, Patient Opinion Australia, on
+Posted by Rebecca Somerville, Client Liaison Officer, Care Opinion Australia, on